ibm-js/delite/docs/master/customElements101.md

 	objProp="myGlobalVariable"></my-widget>
 ```

-Note that it does automatic type conversion from the attribute value (which is always a string)
+Note that delite does automatic type conversion from the attribute value (which is always a string)
 to the property's type.

 ### Parsing